Monday, May 4, 2009

 end euro-gorn.

 Euro-gorn is now euro-done.
 My trip has concluded but the journey has just begun.
 The point of travel is never to go somewhere but to learn.
 On my trip I have learned more than I thought I could have even if I was expecting to learn a lot.
-I landed at KCI this past Thursday and was met by t
+I landed at KCI this past Thursday and was met by two of my favorite people in the world.

 How blessed I am to be home.